All Black Lives Matter

 September 2022 - Present

-• Collaborate with design, content, accessibility, and product leads to roadmap, plan and delegate work
+• collaborating with cross-functional teams to plan and delegate work

 Previous Work